Your guide to sole trader superannuation

-Regular contributions to a retirement fund is something employees take for granted, and freelancers often avoid acting upon.
-With cashflow being an ongoing issue, it may be difficult to justify giving up a reasonable chunk of money each month.
+Regular contributions to a retirement fund are something employees take for granted, and freelancers often avoid acting upon.
+With cash flow being an ongoing issue, it may be difficult to justify giving up a reasonable chunk of money each month.
 Weigh up the pros and cons before making the decision.

 In Australia, employers are obligated to provide a 9.5% super guarantee for every member of staff, and that number is set to rise to 10% in July 2021.
 These contributions are typically deposited into a bank account automatically, accruing compound interest over time.

 When you work on your own, it can be easy to forget about super.
 You’re focused on running your business, and when money is tight, many freelancers simply don’t think they can put any of their funds into a super account.